sujithramanathan/SpringBoot-JWT-Token/PostMarks.md

 # Post Marks

-Admin user can able to upload marks students.
-This API is having passing criteria threshold, once a student mark is getting uploaded the API will perform totalMarks, percentage and status (Pass or Fail based on threshold ) operations with the raw data.
+Admin user can able to upload student marks.
+This API has simple analytics which will make data more meaningful, once a student mark is getting uploaded the API will calculate totalMarks, percentage and status (Pass or Fail based on threshold ) with raw data which was sent by Teacher (ADMIN).

 **URL** : `/v1/reports/post/marks`